Do You Have A Teacher Like Harvey Weinstein? Here’s Why We’re Not Surprised

 Also important to note that sexual assault and harassment might receive a lot of attention when the perpetrator dominates Hollywood.
 On a much smaller scale, allegations of assault in schools often slip under the radar.

-High-school drama teacher, John Nabben was recently fired from Walkerville High.
+For instance, high-school drama teacher, John Nabben was recently fired from Walkerville High.
 His dismissal was due to several allegations of emotional and sexual abuse.

 On October 2nd, the Windsor Star released an article stating that Nabben,